ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 This should be performed on the same system that the bug was reported on, if at all possible.
 This ensures that the feedback loop is closed from the original bug report to the fix being applied and working as expected in the same environment in which it originally failed.

-If validation fails, the status is updated to *Assigned*, and the previous Bug Owner becomes the Assignee.
+If validation fails, the status is changed back to *Assigned*, and the previous Bug Owner becomes the Assignee.

 If validation passes, the status should be updated to *Done*, and the *Resolution* field to *Resolved*.